hackolade/docs/Studio/Windows.md

 &nbsp;

-**Reminder:** when installing Hackolade on a VM to share among multiple users, it is important to realize that licensing is not attached to just the machine, but to the combination of the machine, where Hackolade is installed, a client workstation identification for the PC accessing the application, and the user login.&nbsp; As per the [EULA](<Licenseagreement.md>): "A license must be obtained for each device on or from which the Product is used or accessed." &nbsp;
+**Reminder:** when installing Hackolade on a VM to share among multiple users, it is important to realize that licensing is not attached to just the machine, but to the combination of the machine where Hackolade is installed, a client workstation identification for the PC accessing the application, and the user login.&nbsp; As per the [EULA](<Licenseagreement.md>): "A license must be obtained for each device on or from which the Product is used or accessed." &nbsp;

 &nbsp;